Can I avoid the Section 24 tax completely?

 Yes!
 And we have them listed here for you:

-- Become a limited company - Limited companies are exempt from the Section 24 tax and so moving your portfolio into a limited company can help you beat the system.
-BUT you need to keep in mind that in transferring your portfolio, you will likely be hit with stamp duty tax and capital gains tax, alongside ‘remortgage fees’ and early repayment penalties from lenders, so this may be quite a costly option
+Become a limited company - Limited companies are exempt from the Section 24 tax and so moving your portfolio into a limited company can help you beat the system.
+BUT you need to keep in mind that in transferring your portfolio, you will likely be hit with stamp duty tax and capital gains tax, alongside ‘redoing house payments fees’ and early repayment penalties from lenders, so this may be quite a costly option

 In short, yes you can avoid the Section 24 tax completely, but it may come at a big cost to you.
 As we said earlier, you can become a limited company, moving your portfolio under it, to make yourself exempt from Section 24 but you will be hit by stamp duty tax and capital gains tax, alongside other fees, making it a costly option.